wakatime/wakatime-blog/posts/41-product-updates-and-new-features-2020-h1.md

 Tags:
 ---

-Hello everyone, with COVID-19 we’re switching from quarterly to bi-yearly updates.
+Hello everyone, with COVID-19 we’re switching from quarterly to biannual updates.
 Here are the new features we’ve been working hard to release.

 <br>